exanauts/VecchiaMLE.jl/README.md

 * solver::Symbol            # Optimization solver (:madnlp, :ipopt, :knitro).
 Defaults to `:madnlp`.
 * solver_tol::Float64       # Tolerance for the optimization solver.
 Defaults to `1e-8`.
 * skip_check::Bool          # Whether or not to skip the `validate_input` function.
+* sparsityGeneration        # The method by which to generate a sparsity pattern.
+See SPARSITY_GEN.
-* metric                    # The metric by which nearest neighbors are determined.
-Defaults to Euclidean
+* metric::Distances.metric  # The metric by which nearest neighbors are determined.
+Defaults to Euclidean.
-* lambda                    # The regularization scalar for the ridge `0.5 * λ‖L - diag(L)‖²` in the objective.
+* lambda::Real              # The regularization scalar for the ridge `0.5 * λ‖L - diag(L)‖²` in the objective.
 Defaults to 0.
-* x0                        # The user may give an initial condition, but it is limiting if you do not have the sparsity pattern.
+* x0::AbstractVector        # The user may give an initial condition, but it is limiting if you do not have the sparsity pattern.
 ```

 ## Usage